PeterWangIntel/crosswalk-website/Setup-development-environment-of-crosswalk-cordova-android.md

 The output is located at: `/path/to/crosswalk/src/out/Release/xwalk_core_library`

 ##### Import
-Import XWalkCoreLibrary by copying it to `framework` folder of crosswalk-cordova-android:
+Import XWalkCoreLibrary by linking it to `framework` folder of crosswalk-cordova-android:

-    $ cp -r /path/to/xwalk_core_library /path/to/crosswalk-cordova-android/framework
+    $ ln -s /path/to/xwalk_core_library /path/to/crosswalk-cordova-android/framework